Billing Procedures

 Work-study awards will not be deducted from your balance.

-Frequently, aid funds such as the William D. Ford Federal Direct Loans, Federal Pell Grants, and the New York State TAP award does not arrive at Cornell until after the semester begins.
+Frequently, aid funds such as the William D. Ford Federal Direct Loans, Federal Pell Grants, and the New York State TAP award do not arrive at Cornell until after the semester begins.
 Although “pending credits” have not actually been received by the university, they are used to reduce the amount the student must pay.
 The amount you must pay to the bursar to satisfy your financial requirements is summarized on your e-bill.

-To avoid finance charges and enrollment holds, please be sure ebills are paid by the due date.
+To avoid finance charges and enrollment holds, please be sure e-bills are paid by the due date.

 Top